You reach for the carton of milk and there is no way you can even pick it up. You have totally lost your ability to grip anything.

 Massage of the sore muscles and tendons help to speed the healing process.
-Several essential oils are helpful to relieve pain, increase the circulation and release the contracture of the muscles involved.
+Several essential oils may be helpful to relieve pain, increase the circulation and release the contracture of the muscles involved.

-A blend using any of the following essential oils are known to give relief for tendonitis:
+A blend using any of the following essential oils may be helpful to give relief for tendonitis:

 If you have a favorite among those listed simply add 5 drops in 1 teaspoon of any carrier oil and massage into the sore muscles.

 If you prefer not to blend a massage oil yourself, then use one of the following “Fresh for You” massage blends: Joint Rub(MB-315), Painful Joints (MB-330), Muscle Relaxing (MB-312), Muscle Rub (MB-309), Super Muscle Rub (MB-328), Back Rub (MB-305), Super Back Rub (MB-318) or any other massage blend you would like. ***

 Or you can use any of these Synergy Blends and add them to your favorite carrier oil: Free & Easy Blend ™ Keep It Movin’™ . ***

 ***You can use Dar’s ™ Blend or Muscle Warm ™ Blend too for short period of time but due to the Birch and Wintergreen oils in these we suggest limited use in massage.
 Since Tennis Elbow can take several weeks to months to heal we suggest other safer essential oils to use.
 (See the list above).

 All the products listed in the article are available at our Shopping Site.

 We carry over 110 Single note Essential oils for your aromatherapy needs.
 A variety of sizes to fit every budget.